 To make effective decisions, you have a goal in mind.
 Not just any goals: you need a clean, concrete, and specific goal.
 When you face a situation that requires a momentary decision, the decision will be easier for you if you notice a clear goal beforehand.

 Each opponent has different strengths and weaknesses.
 If your opponent is throwing quick punches, your goal will be to block or dodge.
 If your opponent is known for being weak in defense, then you want to work hard for the crime.
-Finally, it understands your opponent, which will give you the edge of quick decision-making.
+Finally, it understands your opponent, which will give you the edge in quick decision-making.

 Make your homework whenever possible.
 Study the upcoming situation and set a smart goal.
 Smart goals should be specific, measurable, achievable, result-oriented, and time-bound.
 Confirming goals will help improve decision-making processes so that your decisions are easier and faster.